nichoth/template-ssc/README.md

 ## use
 Use github's 'template' button, or clone this then `rm -rf .git && git init`.
 Then `npm i && npm init` and edit the source code in `src/main` and `src/render`.

-The `src/main` script is optional.
-It is an example of a script using node's API, so it is appropriate for desktop apps.
-It can be removed with no bad effects.

 ## featuring

 * lint via [standardx](https://www.npmjs.com/package/standardx) -- `npm run lint`